MarioRuiz/slack-smart-bot/README.md

 By default it will be automatically loaded the gems: `string_pattern`, `nice_hash` and `nice_http`

-To pre-execute some ruby when starting the session add the code to `.smart-bot-repl` file on the project root folder defined on `project_folder`
+To pre-execute some ruby when starting the session add the code to `.smart-bot-repl` file on the project root folder defined on `project_folder`.
+Then that file will be always executed before the REPL started or created.
+In that case if we want to avoid to run that file before the REPL we can do it adding the word 'clean' before the command `clean repl`.

 If you want to see the methods of a class or module you created use `ls TheModuleOrClass`